shivannis/xandr-docs-public/xandr-docs/articles/invest/advanced-frequency-management.md

 description: In this article, learn how Advanced Frequency Management (AFM) is an innovative advertising technique that allows advertisers to control the number of times a specific ad is shown to a particular audience, ensuring a more targeted and balanced ad exposure.
 ---

-# Manage Ad Visibility with Advanced Frequency Management
+# Advanced Frequency Management in Microsoft Invest

 Advanced Frequency Management (AFM) is an innovative frequency-capping feature that lets you control the number of impressions seen by users who opt out of including traditional identifiers in ad requests ("cookieless users").